Madhabi Puri Buch

 Madhabi Puri Buch (born 12 January 1965) is an Indian business executive who is the former chairperson of the securities regulatory body in India, Securities and Exchange Board of India (SEBI), for 3 years.
 She was the first woman to lead SEBI, and the first person from the private sector to be appointed to this position.

 From April 2017 to March 2022, she functioned as a whole time member of SEBI, and was responsible for important regulatory orders.
 Buch has been credited with bringing rapid changes that improved the system as well as improved the efficiency of the regulatory body.

 In August 2024, Hindenburg Research, a short-selling activist firm, accused her and her husband of having a stake in dubious offshore entities used to artificially inflate shares of companies owned by the Adani Group.
 They denied the claims.

-The anti-corruption ombudsman, Lokpal, dismissed the complaint and gave a clean chit to Buch, citing a lack of credible evidence.
+Trinamool Congress MP Mahua Moitra and Azad Adhikar Sena President Amitabh Thakur presented separate complaints before the Lokpal of India.
+Lokpal dismissed the complaint and gave a clean chit to Buch, citing a lack of credible evidence.